shazow/shazow.net/content/posts/permissive-vs-copyleft/index.md

 ## Copyleft nuances and complexity

-I can write Python that has a GPL dependency without relicensing my project to match, but I can't write Go that has a GPL dependency without relicensing.
+I can write Python that has a copyleft GPL dependency without relicensing my project to match, but I can't write Go that has a GPL dependency without relicensing.
 Why?

 Python is interpreted and the code is linked dynamically, whereas Go produces a statically linked binary so the copyleft "infects" the rest of the code.